Skip to content

 Not applicable

-ACP ended June 1, 2024 β€” permanently closed.
+ACP ended June 1, 2024 β€” permanently closed, no renewal.
 Starlink never participated in it.
-Lifeline ($9.25/mo) is still active but Starlink is not a participating provider.
-Neither federal subsidy applies to Starlink bills.
+Lifeline ($9.25/month) is still active but Starlink is not a participating provider.
+Neither subsidy reduces your Starlink bill.

-🩡 Residential 200 Mbps β€” Best Value for Most Senior Households
+🩡 Residential 200 Mbps β€” Best Balance for Most Senior Homes

-πŸ”΅ Residential MAX β€” Highest Priority, Fastest Speeds
+πŸ”΅ Residential MAX β€” Most Widely Available, Highest Priority

-πŸ’‘ 6 Legitimate Ways Seniors Can Reduce Starlink Costs
+πŸ’‘ Six Ways Seniors Can Legitimately Reduce the Cost

 🎁 ~$15/mo off